 Griffith Peak Trail is a 6.3 mile moderately trafficked out and back trail located near Las Vegas, Nevada that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until November.
 Dogs and horses are also able to use this trail.

 Strenuous 3,100' climb with spectacular 360 deg. view at peak (Calif to Ariz) You begin to climb from your first step onto this trail, but you hike through some of the most lush, forested areas in these mountains.
 Whether you marvel at the rugged cliffs, wonder at the caves and it's possible users, listen to the water rushing over the rocky ledges back in the canyons; or just revel in the colors of wildflowers & grasses at your feet, the smell of pines, or the sounds of birds, butterflies, and the wind rustling through the aspens; every aching muscle will be worth it on the South Loop Trail.
 This is the easiest route to Mt.
 Charleston Peak (8 1/2 miles), and "just" reaching the crest of the ridge (4 miles up) and the lush meadows area (1/2 mile further) is a great sense of accomplishment and joy.
 This is a perfectly acceptable trail for seasoned and conditioned horses (only a few rocky, narrow spots), but there is no water along this route so you'll have to pack plenty.
 Harris Springs route is easier but not prettier.
 Sign in book at the peak